PhilOConnor/ARC/README.md

 Problem 1:

 Problem 2: Solution will now reset to the initial conditions where the terminating condition is not met or something weird happens.

+Problem 3: Solution will allow a rabbit to find any holes in garden walls and show any gardens at risk of losing its flowers.